manpages/role./fantasy2.md

 ### Combat

+Combat happens on a D&D-esque tactical battlefield.
+Each player has four tokens — character token and grey, red and blue character tokens.
+Grey denotes flee move, red denotes aggressive move, blue denotes defensive move.

+Standard D&D intuitions about difficult terrain and cover apply.

+Requests of actions are told to DM and all resolved together in round-like time frames.

+Physical points denote ability to perform safely and soundly in combat.
+When physical points are at 0, it's extremely unsafe for a character to participate in any risky activities.
+Next blows delivered will make character wounded, if the character will happen to be continuously targeted after she's out of combat and drops below -*phy*, she drops unconcious.
+A character with phy points below zero can't participate in combat.

 ### Crawling

+Crawling denotes how well characters can survive lengthy strolls behind the enemy lines.
+Also, how well they can escape after a lost encounter.
+A character with good crawling score knows how and when throw thunder stones and nets, use some control magic to make sure that even the slowest of their allies manage to flee.

 ### Travel

 Each character has the amount of travel points equal to her travel rank.

 For each quarter of a mile deep in an unknown area without good landmarks, character must succeed DC 1 travel check or suffer 1 travel damage.
 If a character suffered 2 or more travel damage during one session of orientation, she becomes confused — she can still backtrack the path to the initial position.
 If a character suffers 3 or more travel damage or has 0 travel points, she is lost and can only wander around in hopes of getting a good landmark or randomly walk out to a more familiar / open space.

 A character can travel long distances with a map with precision depending on the quality of the map, landmarks and travel check.
 Traveler should assign the speed of the march if traveling requires physical activities.
 Fatigued travelers can't flee from an encounter.
 Travelers can travel up to PHY of the mount (or themselves) hours at full strategic speed and twice the PHY hours at half of strategic speed.
 To attempt a flee from an encounter, all the mounts must have to have at least one full hour of full-speed travel.
 Experienced traveler (who has access to *Travel* aspect) may choose to spend a travel point to get an hour of full-speed travel.

 Medium loaded mounts travel half the normal speed; heavily loaded mounts travel one third the normal speed.
 Dragging treats dragged load as half the load (you still have to be able to carry it to start dragging); using a wheeled vehicle treats carried load as quarter the weight (you still have to be able to cary half the load to start rolling).

 #### Loads (pounds) per phy level and penalties